-Printess is the most advanced layout tool available which runs entirely in the browser without any plugins.
-We have managed to build a desktop-like user experience with a built-in set of features that is capable of impressive speed and compatibility.
+Printess stands as the forefront in advanced layout tools, operating seamlessly in the browser without the need for any plugins.
+We've successfully crafted a desktop-like user experience embedded with a comprehensive set of features, showcasing remarkable speed and unmatched compatibility.

 Document Template Creation

 Achieving WYSIWYG typesetting in in-browser editing poses significant challenges.
 Printess goes above and beyond by developing its proprietary typography engine, guaranteeing 100% accuracy between the editor and the final output, along with pure vector output.

 But when it comes to text, this is just the foundation.
 Other highlights Printess has to offer are: